Canada Child Benefit

 Effective July 2016, the Canada Child Benefit will replace existing federal child benefits including the Universal Child Care Benefit (UCCB), the Canada Child Tax Benefit (CCTB) and the National Child Benefit Supplement.

-How does the National Child Benefit help families with low-income in Alberta?
+How does the Canada Child Benefit help families with low-income in Alberta?

 Canada Child Benefit amounts are based on adjusted family net income, the number of children living in the household and the age of each child.
 Families with less than $30,000 in adjusted family net income are eligible for the maximum benefit.
 Households who qualify for the maximum amount of Canada Child Benefits receive up to:

 - $6,400 annually for each child less than six years of age

 - $5,400 annually for each child who is six through 17 years of age

 If your child currently qualifies for the Child Disability Benefit, an additional Child Disability Benefit of up to $2,730 annually will be added to your Canada Child Benefits.

 To find out how much your family is eligible to receive in Canada Child Benefits, go to the Child and Family Benefits Calculator.